Skip to main contentArrow Right

 Also read: IdP vs SP-initiated SSO

-Choosing the right SSO platform depends on your users, architecture, and security needs.
-While most solutions handle basic authentication and federation, customer-facing environments require more flexibility and scalability.
+Choosing the right customer SSO platform depends on your users, architecture, and security needs.
+While most top SSO solutions handle basic functions like authentication and federation, customer-facing environments require more flexibility and scalability beyond basic SSO.

-• Standards support: Ensure compatibility with SAML, OIDC, and SCIM to connect with any IdP.
+• Standards support – Compatibility with SAML, OIDC, and SCIM to connect with any IdP.

-• Tenant management: Look for multi-tenant or per-customer SSO configurations to simplify onboarding.
+• Tenant management – Multi-tenant or per-customer SSO to simplify onboarding.

-• Self-service setup: Allow customer admins to configure and test SSO on their own.
+• Self-service setup – Customer admins can configure and test SSO on their own.

-• Adaptive security: Choose a solution that supports MFA, device checks, and risk-based access controls.
+• Adaptive security – MFA, device checks, and risk-based access control capabilities.

-• Developer experience: Prioritize tools with SDKs, APIs, and no-code workflows to speed integration.
+• Developer experience – SDKs, APIs, and no-code workflows to speed integration.

-• Scalability and cost: Confirm pricing and performance can scale with your customer base.
+• Scalability and cost – Pricing and performance that scale with your customer base.

 A strong customer SSO solution balances security, usability, and flexibility, helping organizations onboard faster, reduce maintenance, and maintain trust across all user journeys.